‘Bullying Experiment’ video: What’s wrong with this picture?

 - The possibility of a witness intervening in a violent way – even has a weapon – and hurting the people conducting the “experiment”

-- The possibility of someone actually bullying someone and using “it was only an experiment” as an excuse
+- The possibility of someone actually bullying someone and saying “it was only an experiment” as an excuse

 - The possibility that a bullying target’s takeaway from the video would be that “no one out there really cares or is willing to help.”
 It’s a reasonable (uncritical) takeaway, since it’s the conclusion of the video’s creators.
 Patchin writes that he worries about a teen who’s “bullied in a more hidden or indirect way, and struggles to explain his or her experiences to a parent or teacher.
 If a person who directly observes bullying right in front of them doesn’t think it deserves a response, what hope does the teen who suffers in silence have?

 Media-based “social experiments” like this illustrate that the critical thinking skills of media literacy and perspective-taking skills of social literacy are needed more than ever.
 You can see from Professor Patchin’s list of unintended consequences that they’re also protective against misinformation and – for example, with this video – any feelings of cynicism or hopelessness it might elicit.
 Media and social literacy are baseline online (and offline) safety.
 The more viral a video goes, the more likely kids will see it.
-There is no “parental control tool” that can block all problematic videos, so let’s get on with helping them develop the literacies of social media.
+There is no “parental control tool” that can block all problematic videos, so let’s get on with helping them develop the literacies of social media and stop trying to solve social problems, whether online or offline, by spreading judgment, guilt and shame.
+We know better (see Related links below).

 - Patchin and his co-author Sameer Hinduja have just released their first book specifically for teens (they’ve published several for adults about cyberbullying and school climate).
 Words Wound: Delete Cyberbullying & Make Kindness Go Viral is all about teens’ experiences, with “dozens of stories from teens who have experienced cyberbullying or who have worked in their communities to fight it in creative and effective ways,” Patchin writes about the book, which was released this week.